tejpshah/circle-of-life/README.md

  ## Agent 4
  - Instead of choosing random.choice() for highest probability node, choose the node farthest from predator
  - Run Agent 2 instead of Agent 1 in super().move()

+ # Things To Discuss:
+	⁃	Nandini / Tej - Set up the belief updates equation for A5 to send to Aravind, the component of how the predator changes, to Aravind.
+	⁃	Nandini / Tej - Write up core logic description for Agent 3 in the Lab Report.
+	⁃	Nandini / Tej  - Write up core logic description for Agent 4 in the Lab Report.
+	⁃	Nandini - can you add timeout functionality to all the games of t=500 time steps (Aravind said he might specify the amount late but let’s have functionality)?
+	⁃	Nandini - can you add functionality within the agents/game to store number of wins, number of losses, and number of hung simulations?
+	⁃	Nandini - can you add functionality to retrieve the number of times A3 knows exactly where the prey is and return that when computing simulation statistics?
+	⁃	@Tej - can you write out belief updates using mathematical notation(especially the component on belief propagation) for A3/A5?
+	⁃	@Tej - write out mathematical belief propagation updates in Lab Report for A3.
+	⁃	@Tej - write out mathematical belief propagation updates in Lab Report for A5.